 Bottom line

-To register as autónomo with Social Security successfully, use Importass, file on or before your start date, and have these ready: IAE and CNAE, start date, income estimate, mutua choice, and IBAN.
-Pick a contribution base that matches your income, use the €80 flat rate if you qualify, and review your charges each month.
+To register as autónomo with Social Security in 2026, use Importass, file on or before your start date, and have these ready: IAE and CNAE codes, your start date, a net income estimate, your mutua choice, and your IBAN.
+Pick a contribution base that reflects your income, use the €88 flat rate if you qualify, and monitor your charges each month.